Hypro Renovation – CIDB-Certified – KL & Selangor

 Key takeaway – Budget RM5 to RM7 per square foot for flat designs and roughly double for curve work.
 Then confirm with a site visit, because access and ceiling height move the number.

-What Affects Your Quote
+What Affects Your Plaster Ceiling Quote

-Quick Answer: Materials and labour make up about three-quarters of a typical quote.
+Materials and labour make up about three-quarters of a typical quote.
 The rest is design complexity, lighting and wiring.
 High ceilings, difficult access and old-ceiling demolition add surcharges, which is why a free site visit beats any phone estimate.

 Typical share of a ceiling quotation by cost component